tech-med/medlearnity.com/src/content/blog/usmle-step-2-cs-cancelled/index.md

 Medlearnity offers current medical students help in their [USMLE test preparation](https://www.medlearnity.com/usmle/) process.
 Our accomplished, experienced and compassionate tutors care deeply about student success and want to help students accomplish their goals of passing medical exams.
 All sessions have a one-on-one personalized approach based on the individual's strengths and weaknesses.
 Our team will help you prepare for the USMLE and other exams.

 Ready to start learning with Medlearnity?
-Sign up for a [free trial](https://www.medlearnity.com/start-here/) today!

-[![our tutors have trained at the top hospitals in the country](https://i2xfwztd2ksbegse.public.blob.vercel-storage.com/wp/2022/06/04-our-tutors-have-trained.png)](https://www.medlearnity.com/start-here/)
+Sign up for a [free trial](https://www.medlearnity.com/start-here/) today [![our tutors have trained at the top hospitals in the country](https://i2xfwztd2ksbegse.public.blob.vercel-storage.com/wp/2022/06/04-our-tutors-have-trained.png)](https://www.medlearnity.com/start-here/)